Table of Contents

 This post contains affiliate links.
 If you click through and buy something, I may earn a small commission — at no extra cost to you.
 I only recommend tools I’ve actually used or thoroughly researched.

-Pinterest group boards used to be one of the most talked-about growth strategies on the platform.
-Join the right boards, pin to them consistently, and watch your reach explode.
+Pinterest group boards used to be one of the most talked-about growth tactics on the platform.
+Join the right boards, pin to them consistently, watch your reach take off.
 That was the advice for years.

-This post gives you an honest picture of where group boards stand today, when they’re still worth using, and where to focus your energy instead.
+This post gives you an honest picture of where group boards stand today, when they’re still worth using, and where to put your energy instead.

 Recommended reading: Pinterest Strategy for Beginners